 Scott Memorial Hospital

-Employed Opportunity Only 35 Minutes from Louisville
+Traditional or Outpatient Practice Only 35 Minutes From Louisville

 Scottsburg is in Scott County, Indiana, and is just 35 minutes from Louisville, Kentucky.
 You will find award-winning family and ethnic restaurants, scenic views, an Amish settlement, beautiful and inspirational cathedral gardens, the Ross Country Jamboree, hiking trails, antique shops, Huber Orchards and Winery, Knobstone Hiking Trail, Salem Speedway, and the Lanier Mansion.
 Great opportunity for a quality lifestyle with close proximity to the amenities of an urban setting.